Chester Williams (police officer)

-Chester Williams (born 1973) is the Commissioner of Belize and highest police officer of the Belize Police Department.
-His rapid rise through the ranks of the police was interrupted by fellow officers' allegations that he had committed a murder.
-The government of Belize pursued a dubious disciplinary action against him despite the objections of the Solicitor-General (who resigned and left the country over the case), and he was reduced in rank for six months.
-Williams was eventually reinstated, but the accusations continued to dog his career until it was revealed that the man he had allegedly murdered was actually alive and well in the United States, a fact that had been known to his superiors for some time.
+Chester Williams (born 1973) is the Commissioner of Belize and the highest police officer of the Belize Police Department.
+His rapid rise through its ranks was interrupted by accusations that he had committed a murder.
+Despite the objections of the Solicitor-General, who resigned and left the country in protest, the government of Belize moved to discipline Williams, and he was reduced in rank for six months.
+The accusations were not resolved until it was revealed that his alleged victim was alive and in the United States, something which had been known to his superiors for some time.
 Thus vindicated, Williams took up a new post as Officer Commanding the Cayo District Police, but the following month announced that he would be taking study leave in order to attend law school.

+On January 8, 2019, the government announced it would be appointing Williams as Commissioner of Police to replace the outgoing Allen Whylie.
+He was sworn in on January 16.

 Career

 Rising star hit by accusations

+In March 2007, Williams, then the leader of the Crime Investigation Branch, was accused by one of his senior officers of having raped her in September 2006.
+An investigation was commenced, but Lutchman Sooknandan, Director of Public Prosecutions concluded there was insufficient evidence to bring charges.
+Williams continued his rise through the police, facing allegations of protecting friends and associates, such as Ben Bou-Nehra, from charges, to become Senior Superintendent by 2008.